Baking Hermann

 Notes

 Storage: Refrigerate the leftover bean stew for 2-3 days in the fridge.
 Dry out any leftover lolli on a tray at room temperature for 1-2 days.
-Then either use immediately, or store in a jar for a few weeks.
+Then either use immediately, or store in a jar for a week.

 Tried this recipe?Add a comment below.